shopware/docs/guides/plugins/apps/content/cms/add-custom-cms-blocks.md

 {% hint style="info" %}
 This functionality is available starting with Shopware 6.4.4.0.

+You can [add custom CMS blocks](../../../plugins/content/cms/add-cms-block.md) using the plugin system, however these will not be available in Shopware Cloud stores.
 {% endhint %}

 Didn't get in touch with Shopware's Shopping Experiences \(CMS\) yet?
 Check out the concept behind it first:

 {% page-ref page="../../../../../concepts/commerce/core/shopping-experiences-cms.md" %}

-If you're not yet familiar with custom CMS blocks you might want to head over to the section on adding CMS blocks via plugin to get some basic understanding:

-{% page-ref page="../../../plugins/content/cms/add-cms-block.md" %}

 ## Prerequisites